Here are some helpful ideas for pandemic protocols and training you may consider implementing in your fire department during the COVID-19 outbreak.

-Here are 6 essential tools that firefighters should consider carrying on their person to be prepared in any emergency situation.
+Here are 5 essential tools that firefighters should consider carrying on their person to be prepared in any emergency situation.

 Just as technology is transforming the growth of medical knowledge, it’s also providing solutions to disseminate it in digestible ways.
 Virtual instructor-led training courses (VILT courses) have been revolutionizing the fire, medical, and EMS communities by providing training that is accessible, engaging, up to date, cost-effective, and, most importantly, improves outcomes.
-Here are just a few ways VILT courses are transforming continuing education and can help you better protect and care for those you serve:

 EMS, fire, and law enforcement are all dispatched to a local interstate for a report of a tour bus explosion with no further information available.
 You arrive on scene where command has already been established and fire suppression is underway.
 You are directed to the role of EMS command and are directed to where the patients are on the side of the highway.
 All 54 passengers escaped the bus before flames engulfed it and are now located roadside.
 Some are walking and uninjured.
 Others have critical injuries.
 You instantly realize there are many more resources needed than what you have, and at the same time, you realize this is the largest incident of your career.
 This is “the one.”
 Can you handle it?